aeyoll/toothpaste/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 ![License](https://img.shields.io/github/license/aeyoll/toothpaste)

 A pastebin application written in Rust with a frontend built using Yew.
+It also includes a CLI tool to create pastes.

 ## Requirements